 JOHN OF LANCASTER

 I promised you redress of these same grievances

-Whereof you did complain; which, by mine honour,
+Whereof you did complain, which, by mine honor,

 I will perform with a most Christian care.

 But for you, rebels, look to taste the due